Department for Digital, Culture, Media and Sport: Non-departmental public bodies

+A National Audit Office report published in 2005 estimated that the department and its wide range of sponsored organisations collectively spent about £575 million each year purchasing goods and services.
+The report recommended better co-ordination and aggregation in planning how this public money was spent so as to promote its more efficient use.

 Sponsorship of the National Endowment for Science, Technology and the Arts (NESTA) transferred to the Department for Innovation, Universities and Skills in June 2007.
-The Museum of London transferred to the Greater London Authority from 1 April 2008.
+The Museum of London transferred to the Greater London Authority on 1 April 2008.

 DCMS formerly sponsored eight Regional Cultural Consortiums with NDPB status.
-In July 2008, DCMS announced that the consortiums would be phased out over a twelve-month period and replaced by a new alliance of the regional teams of Arts Council England, Sport England, English Heritage and the MLA.
+In July 2008, DCMS announced that the consortiums would be phased out over a twelve-month period and replaced by a new alliance of the regional teams of Arts Council England, Sport England, English Heritage and the Museums, Libraries and Archives Council (MLA).